restic/restic.net/_posts/2018-09-02-travis-build-cache.md

     - $HOME/gopath/pkg/mod
 ```

-This also caches another directory in the GOPATH called `mod`, which contains
+This also caches another directory in the GOPATH called `pkg/mod`, which contains
 information about released modules.
 This is a feature introduced with Go 1.11.

-These directories work for Linux, but the Go build cache directory is somewhere
+The directories listed above work for Linux, but the Go build cache directory
-else on OS X, so we need to add the cache entries to our build matrix:
+is somewhere else on OS X, so we need to add the cache entries to our build
+matrix:

 ```yaml
 matrix: